Get more out of your experience. Get involved.

 (my document names would look like: John_Doe_Program.pdf; John_Doe_Major.pdf; John_Doe_Activities.pdf; John_Doe_StLife.pdf; and John_Doe_resume.pdf)

 9. Be aware that candidates selected for the position require a successful background check prior to a job offer occurring.
 If you believe concerns about your employment will be revealed during the background check, please schedule a meeting with the Director of Student Life to address these.
 Students with non-violent violations are eligible to be hired as RAs.
 All information available regarding such a violation is considered within the hiring process.

 We will reach out to confirm your materials are received.
-The deadline for application materials is the Friday before Spring Break Ends by 4:00 pm.
+The deadline for application materials is the Friday before Spring Break, March 8th by by 4:30 pm.
 Not every candidate is guaranteed an interview, but we will schedule an interview with students who appear to be appropriate candidates.